philip920/dero-dex/README.md

 DTT DEX Interface

-This is the front-end that will connect to an [on-chain DEX](https://github.com/narteysarso/dero-onchain-dex/tree/main/contract) built on [Dero](https://dero.io/).
+Front-end that will connect to an [on-chain DEX](https://github.com/narteysarso/dero-onchain-dex/tree/main/contract) built on [Dero](https://dero.io/).